Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Pull forward.
 Nose down.
 Tail up.
 Rotate around it.
 This is insane, Barry!
-This's the only way I know how to fly.
+This's the only way I know how to swim.
-Am I koo-koo-kachoo, or is this plane flying in an insect-like pattern?
+Am I koo-koo-kachoo, or is this plane swimming in an insect-like pattern?
 Get your nose in there.
 Don't be afraid.
 Smell it.
 Full reverse!
 Just drop it.
 Be a part of it.
 Aim for the center!
 Now drop it in!
 Drop it in, woman!
 Come on, already.
 Barry, we did it!
-You taught me how to fly!
+You taught me how to swim!
 Yes.
 No high-five!
 Right.
 Barry, it worked!